 5.3.2 Pre-conditions

 Alice and Bob are playing a VR game together.
 They need to cover each other’s back, find weapons and fight with zombies.
 The VR gaming equipment they wear are all connected to 5G network.
-The VR game application interacted with 5G network about the UE and dataflow information, and network provides the pre-agreed policy between application and operator on QoS requirements of each kind of modality data flow.
+The VR game application interacted with 5G network about the UE and dataflow information, and network provides the pre-agreed policy between application and operator on QoS requirements of each kind of modal data flow.

 5.3.3 Service Flows